nkurniansyah/BP_PRS/README.md

     ## 6   DBP      EUR    7.17e-07  2.19e-07

-We also provide the weights that we built using the Mass General Brigham biobank dataset to construct the PRS.
+We also provide the weights that we built using the Mass General Brigham Biobank dataset to construct the PRS.
 The table below provides, for each ancestry, trait summary statistic, and weight used for each race/ethnicity group, the following information: